touchsell/rails-test/README.md

 ## Explanations

-Here you will write a report including all design decisions that you made and why you made them.
+Please include a written report including all design decisions that you made and why you made them.
-Add arguments to your answer.

 *I used XXXX because that allows me to...*

 *I used YYYY because that will simplify the future for...*